 Here, We're Huskies.

 At the University of Connecticut, we unite those who question, challenge, and push what's possible — whether that learning takes place in person on our campuses, online, or a combination of both.
-Flexible modes of course delivery planned for fall 2020 enable UConn to continue delivering the same outstanding education to all students while keeping safety at the forefront.
+We will continue offering flexible modes of course delivery for spring 2021 to enable UConn to continue delivering the same outstanding education to all students while keeping safety at the forefront.
 The University is carrying out its plans for course delivery and the academic calendar, as well as how the risk of COVID-19 transmission will be minimized in classrooms and common spaces.

 Academics and Instruction

-- While the University cannot guarantee any particular course selection, faculty and students who prefer a fully online experience for fall 2020 have been accommodated.
-And while the University cannot guarantee any particular course, UConn has worked with students to ensure they have courses, online if requested, that support a timely progression towards their major(s) and degree.
+- While the University cannot guarantee any particular course selection, faculty and students who prefer a fully online experience will be accommodated.
+And while the University cannot guarantee any particular course, UConn will work with students to ensure they have courses, online if requested, that support a timely progression towards their major(s) and degree.

 - The capacity of classrooms has been reduced to allow for appropriate social distancing.